fearlessgeekmedia/fearlessgeekmedia/content/post/when-the-economy-slows.md

 what’s lagging, and where your visitors are slipping through the cracks.
 Key metrics like unique visits, average duration of visits, bounce rate, and conversion rate offer valuable insights into user engagement and website effectiveness.
-By leveraging tools like Google Analytics to monitor these statistics, businesses can make informed decisions to optimize their online presence and foster sustainable growth.
+By leveraging tools like Google Analytics to <a href="https://www.zenbusiness.com/blog/business-website-performance-your-4-most-important-statistics-google-analytics/" target="_blank">monitor these statistics</a>, businesses can make informed decisions to optimize their online presence and foster sustainable growth.

 **Create Low-Risk, High-Value Entry Points**<br />
 When folks are cautious with spending, jumping straight into a big purchase feels reckless.
 Smart businesses adjust by offering smaller commitments that still deliver value.
 Think free consultations, downloadable guides, or low-cost intro services.
-These entry points build trust and give your audience a “taste” without triggering regret.
+These entry points <a href="https://www.shopperapproved.com/faq/4362168/How-Do-You-Collect-and-Display-Social-Proof-to-Improve-Your-Reputation" target="_blank">build trust and give your audience a “taste”</a> without triggering regret.
 You’re building a relationship—not just chasing a sale—and that distinction matters more than ever.

 **Optimize for Mobile Like It's the Only Device That Exists** <br />
 If your website still treats mobile like a second-class citizen, it’s time to catch up.
 Especially during a downturn, people are researching while commuting, scrolling while waiting in line, or comparing services from their phones at home.
 Every second of inconvenience is a reason to bounce.
-Your buttons need to be thumb-friendly, your text needs to be readable without a squint, and your navigation should work without a tutorial.
+Your buttons <a href="https://www.wix.com/blog/mobile-first-vs-responsive-design-all-you-need-to-know" target="_blank">need to be thumb-friendly</a>, your text needs to be readable without a squint, and your navigation should work without a tutorial.
 A mobile-first mentality is no longer optional; it’s a baseline expectation.

 **Collaborate With Specialists, Not Generalists**<br />
 Now’s not the moment to hand your site to someone who “kinda knows a guy.”
 If you’re serious about growth, you want experts who live and breathe digital strategy.
+Teams like
-Teams like Fearless Geek Media don’t just make sites that look slick—they build platforms that convert, adapt, and support your business goals long-term.
+<a href="https://fearlessgeekmedia.com">Fearless Geek Media</a> don’t just make sites that look slick—they build platforms that
+convert, adapt, and support your business goals long-term.
 They understand what makes a small business different and how to translate your offline magic into an online presence that works even when you’re sleeping.
 When you collaborate with folks who see your vision